Anker 18W PowerPort PD 1 USB-C Wall Charger 2-Pack for $20

-That's the best deal we could find by $14.
+That's the best price we could find by $14.
 Buy Now at MorningSave

-That's $8 under last month's mention and the best price we could find now by $8.
-Buy Now at Amazon

 - Get free shipping via coupon code "DEALNEWSFS".